 Black Bean Burgers

-Today I’ll show you how to make black bean burgers so they come out nice and firm, not crumbling during cooking or when you bite into them.
+Today I’ll show you how to make black bean burgers so that they hold together well and don’t crumble while cooking or when you bite into them.

-It’s about putting together some easily available and nutritious ingredients that give a lot of flavor to the burgers and the right consistency.
-Besides black beans, I’m talking about rolled oats, tahini, walnuts, spices, and a few other ingredients that make them so tasty yet light.
+It’s about combining a few easy-to-find ingredients and nutritious items that give lots of flavor to the burgers and the right texture.
+Besides the black beans, I’m talking about rolled oats, tahini, walnuts, spices and a few other ingredients that make them both tasty and light.

-With this mixture, I made 6 medium-sized burgers each worth almost 5 Weight Watchers points, but you can make more or fewer or even make meatballs.
-They’re quite balanced: there are carbohydrates, proteins, and good fats, so you can enjoy them without much bread or maybe with some air-fried potatoes.
+From this mixture I made 6 medium-sized burgers, each worth almost 5 Weight Watchers points, but you can make more or fewer, or even make small meatballs.
+They are well balanced: you have carbs, proteins and healthy fats, so you can enjoy them without much bread or perhaps with some air-fried fries.

-Before moving on to the preparation, here’s some other vegan main course recipes that you can easily turn into burgers:
+Before we get to the preparation, here are some other vegan main course recipes you can easily turn into burgers:

 Black Bean Burgers, Eat Without a Belly